 You might think making Orange Chicken from scratch is too much work, especially if you’re in a rush to get dinner on the table, but I have a sneaky shortcut to whip up the yummiest orange chicken that everyone will love.

 My secret is to use the Tyson® fully cooked Crispy Chicken Strips!
 Since the chicken prep is done, all you have to do is cook the rice and put together this quick sauce.
-The recipe does include dicing a bit of carrots and red bell pepper, but you could totally leave that out, it’s mainly for color.
+The recipe does include dicing a bit of carrot and red bell pepper, but you could totally leave that out, it’s mainly for color.

 - 24 oz of Tyson® Crispy Chicken Strips